kristenjernigan/kj-liatest/DITAP Course/Self Paced Learning/Module 4 - Build/Sprint 1: Management of Digital Service Delivery.md

 This sprint will help you recognize:

 * What product ownership looks like in federal digital service delivery

 * How CORs and POs interact and support agile delivery

 * Why communication rhythms, shared understanding, and rituals matter

 * How to help your team celebrate progress and spot success

+### Digital Service Delivery in Today's Federal Environment

+Federal agencies are increasingly adopting digital-first approaches to improve public services.
+This shift is supported by evolving agency priorities and cross-government efforts to modernize public-facing services.
+This transformation emphasizes modern service delivery practices that prioritize user needs, support rapid iteration, and focus on measurable user outcomes rather than rigid technical requirements.

+You operate in an environment where there is growing demand for faster delivery, better user experiences, and increased transparency.
+However, traditional procurement methods often create barriers to achieving these outcomes.
+Agile digital service contracts help remove these obstacles by emphasizing collaboration, adaptability, and continuous improvement throughout the development process.

 ### Building products, not just deliverables

-Unlike traditional acquisitions where the contract often focuses on fixed requirements and final deliverables, digital service contracts are built around product delivery.
-That means continuous development of something usable—a tool, system, or experience—that supports an end-user need or mission goal.

-This is not a “set it and forget it” process.
-Agile work requires iteration: building, testing, learning, adjusting.
-It’s dynamic and human-centered.
-The Product Owner works closely with the development team to prioritize what gets built and why.
-The COR helps ensure government oversight, risk management, and performance tracking.
-And you—the CO—play a crucial role in keeping everything on the rails from a contractual perspective.

-This collaborative structure depends on communication.
-Unlike other contracts, it’s not uncommon for team members—including junior developers, designers, and technical leads—to engage with the program regularly.
-These touchpoints foster transparency, help resolve issues quickly, and drive stronger outcomes.
+**Understanding Product-Centered Procurement**

+Digital service contracts focus on outcomes, not outputs.
+Instead of buying a predetermined solution, you're investing in a team's ability to solve user problems and meet mission needs.

+**Traditional approach**: "Build us a system with these 47 requirements by this date." **Product approach:** "Help our users accomplish \[specific goal\] more effectively."

+Product teams utilize research, testing, and data to inform their decisions.
+They build features incrementally, test them with real users, and adjust based on feedback.
+This approach reduces risk because you see working software frequently and can make course corrections quickly.

+Your role supports this by ensuring contracts provide flexibility for discovery and iteration while maintaining appropriate oversight and accountability.

 ### Laying the Groundwork for Success